 How to Access the Dark Web Safely: A 2024 Beginner’s Guide

-Accessing the Dark Web isn’t 100% safe, even if you use Tor.
+Accessing the dark web isn’t 100% safe, even if you use Tor.
 Your ISP can still see your activity and may report it.
-It’s monitored because the Dark Web is linked to illegal activities like drug trafficking, weapons sales, and data breaches.
-Plus, it’s a favorite haunt for cybercriminals who want to steal sensitive data and jeopardize your device’s security.
+It’s monitored because the dark web is linked to illegal activities like drug trafficking, weapon sales, and data breaches.
+Plus, it’s a known location for cybercriminals who want to steal data and jeopardize your device’s security.

 Quick Guide: How to Access the Dark Web Safely in 3 Easy Steps

-2. Get Tor.
+2. Download the Tor browser.
 Visit the Tor download page and select your device.
-You’ll have the option to configure it or connect immediately.
+Once it’s downloaded, you can configure the browser or connect immediately.

-3. Explore the Dark Web!
-First, connect to your VPN and then open Tor to ensure maximum security on the Dark Web.
+3. Explore the dark web!
+Connect to a local VPN server and then open Tor to ensure you have maximum security on the dark web.

 What Is the Dark Web?

-The internet consists of 3 layers: the Surface Web (or the Clear Web), the Deep Web, and the Dark Web, otherwise known as the Darknet.
+The internet consists of 3 layers: the surface web (or clear web), the deep web, and the dark web.

 The Surface Web

-The Surface Web, or Clear Web, is part of the internet that we use every day.
-It includes news websites, social media, online shops like Amazon, and more sites that we can browse directly.
-When you enter these sites without logging in, you are on the Surface Web.
-But when you log in to access more information, you enter the Deep Web.
+The surface web, or clear web, is part of the internet we use every day.
+It includes news websites, social media, and online shops like Amazon — sites that we can browse directly, without logging in.

 The Deep Web

-The Deep Web is much larger than the Surface Web and includes websites that are not open to the public.
-You need a special link or password to access these sites— search engines like Google can’t find them.
+The deep web includes websites that are not open to the public.
+You need a special link or password to access the sites, as search engines like Google can’t find them.
+The deep web stores private content like emails, subscription services, and company websites with sensitive data (like medical or financial information).

 The Dark Web